zadium/StargateRingTP.ossl/README.md

 ### Syntax ###

-I use /*  or  //*  as documentation comment, normal comment is not a documentation, my miniedit highlight it
+I use /**  or  //*  as documentation comment, normal comment is not a documentation, my miniedit highlight it correctly.

 ### Thanks ###